aptible/support/source/topics/paas/how-to-format-certs.md

 This error indicates that the private key you specified does not match the certificate you specified.
-To correct this problem, check that
+To correct this problem, check that:

 1. The correct key and certificates were copied over, and each to the correct entry field.